-Disputes between a consumer and a company can be resolved by the National Board for Consumer Disputes.
+Disputes between a consumer and a business proprietor can be resolved by the National Board for Consumer Disputes.
 Such disputes may also be brought as group actions by the Consumer Ombudsman.
 The National Board for Consumer Disputes is not a court and its recommendations are not legally binding or enforceable.
 The procedure at the board is based solely on written submissions.
 Hence, there is a minimal risk of large procedural costs.
-Furthermore, the dispute has to concern a certain minimum value (approximately €50-200).
+The dispute has to concern a certain minimum value (approximately $\mbox{\-}650\mbox{-}200$) and the notification to the board must be submitted within 6 months after the company refused the consumer's claim.